Personally Identifiable Information

 - We will perform research on our end users’ demographics, interests, and behavior based on the information we collect, for example during registration, from our server log files and from user surveys.
 We do this to better understand and serve our users.
 This research is compiled and analyzed on an aggregated basis.
 We may share this aggregated data with current or potential advertisers, business partners, investors and other third parties interested in our business.

 - PTINdirectory.com does not sell any of your personally identifiable information to third parties.
-However, if you have not opted out of receiving postal mail from PTINdirectory.com or third parties, PTINdirectory.com may rent your name, postal address and phone number to third parties, which the third parties may use one time only to mail you information.
-These third parties will have no continuing right to use your name or postal address.
-We do not sell or rent your email addresses to third parties.
+However, if you have not opted out of receiving postal mail from PTINdirectory.com or third parties, PTINdirectory.com may rent your name, postal address and phone number to third parties, which the third parties may use to mail you information.
+We do not sell, rent or provide your email addresses to any third parties without your permission.
 All emails you receive are deployed directly by PTINdirectory.com on behalf of third parties.

 - We share website usage information about visitors to the website who have received a targeted email promotional campaign from us with a third-party advertising company for the sole purpose of targeting future email campaigns and upgrading visitor information used in reporting statistics.